 Common knowledge suggests that for a new skill or behavior to become established, it should first be practiced slowly and deliberately, with reinforcement.
 We now know that the number and range of days it takes to learn a new skill or behavior to achieve “smooth” varies quite a bit.
 A research study by Phillippa Lally at University College London offers these findings.
 It takes:

-• This range can vary from 18 days to 254 days for people to form a new habit, depending on the behavior, the person, and the circumstances.
+- A range which can vary from 18 days to 254 days to form a new habit, depending on the behavior, the person, and the circumstances.

 Three Leadership Strategies to Surpass 10,000 Hours of Practice

-Using the ideas above, here are three ways for you, as a leader, to improve your leadership quality and finesse:
+Using the ideas above, here are three ways for you to improve your leadership quality and finesse: